cvxpy/cvxpy/doc/source/index.rst

 background on convex optimization, see the book `Convex Optimization
 <http://www.stanford.edu/~boyd/cvxbook/>`_ by Boyd and Vandenberghe.

+*News*: CVXPY will soon support disciplined geometric programming (DGP), which lets you formulate traditional geometric programs, generalized geometric programs, and what are more generally known as log-log convex programs.
+See the `accompanying paper <https://web.stanford.edu/~boyd/papers/dgp.html>`_ for more information.
+DGP will be available in CVXPY by January 2019.

 .. _OSQP: https://osqp.org/
 .. _ECOS: http://github.com/ifa-ethz/ecos